Procreate Made Easy

 We used Procreate for our designing home decor and home furniture products.
 We also use the Procreate clipping mask function a lot in these designs.

 The clipping mask is a function in Procreate.
-You can place a design or pattern onto another shape and it will clip into the boundaries and lines of that shape.
-But in order for the function to work properly, you must be able to first fill in the shape you want to clip mask with a color.
+You can place a design or pattern onto another shape, and it will clip into the boundaries and lines of that shape.
+But for the function to work properly, you must be able first to fill in the shape you want to clip mask with a color.

 Not all Procreate pens or pencils will allow you to do this.
 This is why we have tested all the sketch and inking pens to find out which one works best for this function.